 Fortunately, a spa pedicure is just the trick for making your feet look and feel their very best all year round.
 Why suffer dry skin, overgrown nails or calluses, when you can have smooth, soft and perfectly polished tootsies?
 Even if your feet are already in tip-top condition, you will enjoy the massaging and pampering involved in a relaxing, professional pedicure.

-A pedicure is a therapeutic beauty treatment which is designed to improve - or maintain - the appearance and condition of the feet and toenails.
+A spa pedicure is a therapeutic beauty treatment which is designed to improve - or maintain - the appearance and condition of the feet and toenails.

-There are a variety of pedicure treatments to choose from but most pedicures comprise foot exfoliation to remove dead skin cells, nail filing, cuticle neatening, and the application of one or more nail polishes.
+There is a variety of pedicure treatments to choose from but most pedicures comprise foot exfoliation to remove dead skin cells, nail filing, cuticle neatening, and the application of one or more nail polishes.
 Nowadays, many pedicures see the lower half of the legs massaged also, making the experience all the more luxurious for spa guests.

 A spa pedicure treatment may vary depending on the spa you are visiting and the type of pedicure you have chosen.
 However, you can typically expect the following during your treatment:

-Your nail technician will then remove one of your feet from the footbath so that they can trim and file each of your toenails into an attractive and uniform shape.
+Step #2 - Cut, file and shape: Your nail technician will then remove one of your feet from the footbath so that they can trim and file each of your toenails into an attractive and uniform shape.
 The other foot will be left to soak in order to allow your cuticles to remain soft and easy to manipulate.

-Once the nails on each of your feet have been shaped, your therapist will apply a cuticle cream to each of your toenails and then gently push the cuticles back, to make them neater.
+Step #3 - Cuticle care: Once the nails on each of your feet have been shaped, your therapist will apply a cuticle cream to each of your toenails and then gently push the cuticles back, to make them neater.

-After taking care of your cuticles, your therapist will then use an exfoliant cream and a foot file to remove any dead skin cells present on the bottoms of your feet.
+Step #4 - Exfoliation: After taking care of your cuticles, your therapist will then use an exfoliant cream and a foot file to remove any dead skin cells present on the bottoms of your feet.
 In some cases, a more powerful electronic file may be used to remove tougher patches of skin (don’t worry - this is a completely safe and pain-free procedure).

-When the exfoliation stage is complete, you will then be treated to a pleasurable, unwinding acupressure or reflexology-based foot massage.
+Step #5 - Moisturise and massage: When the exfoliation stage is complete, you will then be treated to a pleasurable, unwinding acupressure or reflexology-based foot massage.
 Your pedicurist will use rich creams and aromatherapy oils within your massage to refresh and soften your skin.
 Your lower legs may also be massaged during this stage of the treatment to help relax you.

-Once your feet are feeling silky smooth, it’s time to apply the polish of your choice!
+Step #6 - Polish application: Once your feet are feeling silky smooth, it’s time to apply the polish of your choice!
 Your coloured polish will be applied between a base coat and a top coat, to boost its durability and to provide extra protection for your nails.
 You may be instructed to place your feet under a UV lamp temporarily once painted to speed up the drying process.

-There are a few things you can do to help prolong the results of your pedicure and keep your feet looking beautiful for longer:
+Here are a few things you can do to help prolong the results of your pedicure and keep your feet looking beautiful for longer:

 Take a pair of flip flops to slip your feet into for a few hours following your pedicure - wearing bulky shoes or trainers is almost certain to spoil your therapist’s good work.